 The Archives also is a valuable repository for family-history researchers and professional genealogists (births, marriages, deaths, naturalizations, Guardians of the Poor, prison, court records and deeds); property researchers (deeds, title registration sheets, ward atlases and plot maps, building permits, and court records), academics and the general public.

 This site-specific interactive mural exposes the racism and discrimination of our collective past, and celebrates the acts of resistance that countered it.
 Using documents from the City Archives collection to highlight this history, the artwork’s narrative focuses specifically on abolitionism and housing discrimination in Philadelphia.

 The design of the mural takes its inspiration from historic maps found in the City Archives.
 These maps chart the development of Philadelphia’s streets and the conversion of the natural waterways to sewers.
 The most prominent network of lines alludes to the city’s street grid and establishes a framework for the display of other documents from the collection.

 The interactive documents found in this room present stories of housing discrimination through the 1960s, with an introduction contextualizing this history in the present day.
 As you move into the reading room, the documents are presented chronologically from the present to the past, starting with stories of resistance to housing discrimination and ending with stories of resistance to slavery.

 The City Archivist team are excited to welcome ARMA for an interesting and engaging evening of learning and exploration of some of the City's greatest treasures.

-Click here to register for the September 2019 meeting
+See below to view pictures from our the September 2019 meeting